DeckThemes/DeckThemes-Docs/docs/CSSLoader/theming_step_by_step.md

 4. Copy your changes to `shared.css` inside your newly created folder on your device.
 5. [Reload CSS Loader](#reloading-theme) to load your new theme.

-## Using the CEF debugger effectively
+## Using the CEF Debugger Effectively

 This paragraph will explain some of the features the CEF debugger (which essentially is inspect element for the web-based Steam UI) to help create a theme.